Illusion Theater: History

 Their initial name was The Illusion Theater and School, and works created for performance at schools was a primary activity.
-The Bush Foundation, the McKnight Foundation, the St. Paul Foundation, United Way, the Gannett Foundation and others provided partial funding for those activities, helping to make the Twin Cities an internationally-recognized center of programming by and for children.
+The Bush Foundation, the McKnight Foundation, the St. Paul Foundation, United Way, the Gannett Foundation and others provided partial funding for those activities, helping to make the Twin Cities an internationally recognized center of programming by and for children.

-Another thrust of Illusion Theater's applied theater program directed at teenagers began with a production in the early 1980's called No Easy Answers that was performed around the state.
+Another thrust of Illusion Theater's applied theater program directed at teenagers began with a production in the early 1980s called No Easy Answers that was performed around the state.
 In the 2000s they pioneered a peer-education program for high school students, funded in part by the National Endowment for the Arts.

-In the mid 1980s, Illusion moved from a warehouse space on Washington Avenue in downtown Minneapolis to the Hennepin Center for the Arts on Hennepin Avenue.
+In the mid-1980s, Illusion moved from a warehouse space on Washington Avenue in downtown Minneapolis to the Hennepin Center for the Arts on Hennepin Avenue.
 In the 1990s, Illusion developed two works for use in the workplace: Both Sides Now and Celebrating Diversity, which were performed at workplaces around the Twin Cities.

 In September 2021, Illusion moved to the new wing of the Center for Performing Arts in South Minneapolis.

 Support of new playwrights was always integral for Illusion Theater.
 In the mid-1980s Illusion staged a showcase of company members' new projects.
 In 1988, Illusion launched a long-running series of new works called Fresh Ink, in which new projects underway are workshopped and collaboratively honed with audience participation.
 Often those works continue to be developed, emerging on main stages at Illusion and elsewhere in future years.
 Some of the playwrights who launched their work in Fresh Ink include Dane Stauffer, Jeffrey Hatcher, Marion McClinton and Ping Chong.

 Illusion Theater's budget includes ticket sales, group program revenue, and funding from the Minnesota State Arts Board and others.

 Programming

 Education

 School audiences have been integral to Illusion since the beginning.
-Good Touch, Bad Touch and the later version simply named Touch, as well as similar productions were presented to elementary schools around Minnesota and the U.S. in the late 1970's and early 1980's.
+Good Touch, Bad Touch and the later version simply named Touch, as well as similar productions were presented to elementary schools around Minnesota and the U.S. in the late 1970s and early 1980s.
 As of 1985, the total audience for Touch and related sex abuse prevention programming had been presented to 475,000 people.
-In the late 1980's, Amazing Grace was brought to high schools around the state, as well as to Boston and New York.
+In the late 1980s, Amazing Grace was brought to high schools around the state, as well as to Boston and New York.
 At the time it was thought that 1.5 million people had HIV, and 107,000 people had been diagnosed with AIDS.
 The goal was to provide awareness of both physical transmission of AIDS and its emotional and relationship effects - while carefully approaching the social context.
 Local government health service staff were involved in the community presentations.
 Other works were aimed at prevention of adolescent sexual abuse and family violence.
 Peace Up addressed fourth- through sixth- graders, and provided tools for dealing with anger and reducing the incidence of bullying.